MelonKony/millmint/content/utopia/vekllei/society/government.md

 Like most features of the

-{{<section>}}
+{{<outline>}}
 #### National Intelligence Directorate

 The *National Intelligence Directorate* (N.I.) the secret service of the Commonwealth and Vekllei's primary covert intelligence apparatus abroad.
 It is concerned with intelligence-gathering, surveillance and operations external to the Commonwealth.
-It comprises of 40 semiautonomous sections, which each may operate several offices.
+It comprises of 40 semiautonomous outlines, which each may operate several offices.
 This complex and comprehensive intelligence organisation contributes to its legendary reputation abroad, and conspiracies of its presence in almost every country.

 The N.I. is unique in its broad recruitment of foreigners, many of whom are promised citizenship and residency in Vekllei.
-Many N.I. sections recruit locally, and manage foreign assets through Vekllei-born supervisors.
+Many N.I. outlines recruit locally, and manage foreign assets through Vekllei-born supervisors.

 ##### Home Office (HO/NI)